General Policies (Chapter 1)

 I. Pre-Complaint Resolution Strategies

 These persons are prepared to assist with the assessment of a concern and to explain the options and resources available for resolving concerns.
 Questions are encouraged; merely discussing an incident in this way does not commit an individual to making a complaint.
-After discussion with one or more of these persons, the complainant may: pursue the matter on her or his own; ask the Director of Institutional Diversity and Equity to discuss the matter with the person who engaged in the conduct; ask one of the specialists listed below to mediate; or proceed to the formal complaint process described below.
-The Director of Institutional Diversity and Equity will provide advice to all parties on the substantive issues involved and the means for addressing the complaint and its possible resolution.
-Should one of these persons undertake to mediate, she or he will so inform the Director of Institutional Diversity and Equity.
+After discussion with one or more of these persons, the complainant may: pursue the matter on her or his own; ask the Chief Diversity Officer to discuss the matter with the person who engaged in the conduct; ask one of the specialists listed below to mediate; or proceed to the formal complaint process described below.
+The Chief Diversity Officer will provide advice to all parties on the substantive issues involved and the means for addressing the complaint and its possible resolution.
+Should one of these persons undertake to mediate, she or he will so inform the Chief Diversity Office.

 The matter will be considered resolved when there is an agreed resolution acceptable to all parties.
 A written record of the resolution and any other relevant documents will be maintained by the Office of Institutional Diversity and Equity and will not become part of a personnel file.
 Failure to respond to a complaint, or refusal to participate in informal mediation, shall not be introduced as a consideration during any formal proceedings that might arise.